Samsung ditches headphone jack after jabs at jackless rivals

 The new Note models will come out Aug.
 23. The main model is being called the Note 10 Plus and will have a display measuring 6.8 inches diagonally.
 Though the display is bigger, the overall size is about the same as last year’s 6.4-inch Note 9.
 To accomplish that, Samsung shrank down even more of the bezel surrounding the display.

-The smaller, 6.3-inch version will be called the Note 10 and will sell for $949, or $150 less than the Plus.
+The smaller, 6.3-inch version will be called the Note 10 and will sell for almost $950, or $150 less than the Plus.
 It’s designed for those who want the Note’s signature stylus without its once-signature size.

 “You hit a certain point where you can’t get much bigger without being physically too large to hold,” Technalysis Research analyst Bob O’Donnell said.
 “That’s the challenge they are running into.”